NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 int StaticBuffer::setDirtyBit(int blockNum){
     //find the buffer index corresponding to the block using the getBufferNum().

+    // if block is not present in the buffer (bufferNum = E_BLOCKNOTINBUFFER)
+    //     return E_BLOCKNOTINBUFFER
-    // if Buffer is valid, bufferNum != E_BLOCKNOTINBUFFER
+    // else if blockNum is out of bound (bufferNum = E_OUTOFBOUND)
+    //     return E_OUTOFBOUND
+    //
+    // else
+    //     (the bufferNum is valid)
     //     set the dirty bit of that buffer in the metaInfo to true.

-    // else Buffer is invalid
+    //

-        // return the returned error code from getBufferNum call

-            // E_OUTOFBOUND - blockNum is invalid
-            // E_BLOCKNOTINBUFFER - block with blockNum is not present in Buffer

     // return SUCCESS
 }
 ```